 If you love to record your life in short videos, then you should try to compile the clips into movie trailers and share them with your friends and family.
 It’s better than leaving them on your hard drive collecting virtual dust.
 Go to the “Share” menu and choose one of the sharing methods you want to use.
 For example, if you want to save the movie to your hard drive, choose “Export Movie”.

 Another possible exporting method that you can choose is to send the Christmas trailer to YouTube.
 Log in with your YouTube account, complete the information, and choose the movie quality.
 After that you can upload the video.
 The time needed for the uploading process will depend on the speed of your Internet connection and the size of your movie.
 When the movie is uploaded, iMovie will tell you the URL.
 You can share it with your friends using email or by viewing it on the YouTube site.

-Tips: YouTube can support many different video formats, however in most cases you may need to compress the videos before uploading to YouTube website.
+YouTube can support many different video formats, however in most cases you may need to compress the videos before uploading to YouTube website.
 If you do not think your current video file format is supported by YouTube, you may get the best uploading results from converting your file to the best format for YouTube(say MPEG4 video with MP3 audio) with iFunia Video Converter for Mac.
-Get the full scoop right here.